Opportunity is missed by most people because it is dressed in overalls and looks like work.

 3. See the bigger picture

 Seeing the bigger picture is always enthusiastic and motivational.
 Once you start working on your product or the project, visualize what can be done with your product/project, what will be your outcomes.
-This will definitely help you in understanding the project more and go beyond the general expectations which will on the other hand earns you a value.
+This will definitely help you in understanding the project more and go beyond the general expectations which will, on the other hand, earn you a value.
 WSO2’s former CEO Sanjiva Weerawarana used to say this, “Shoot for the moon.
 Even if you miss, you’ll land among the stars”.
 There is no harm in trying big because that’s what which will earn you a name, a brand.
 So try to see a bigger picture and act upon it.

 4. Build the contacts

 GSoC is a nice place where you could build up your contact base.
 Upon been accepted for an organization that you have never worked with, you get to know your mentors and teams that you need to collaboratively work with.
 Those are valuable contacts which may even come handy when you are looking for a career opportunity later in your life.
 So build your contact base as much as you can.

 5. Earn your community name by blogging